-45 lecture hours; A,B,C,F grade; considered 3 semester hours for billing and scheduling purposes Prerequisite: ACCUPLACER test Fractions, decimals, ratios and proportions, and percentages are studied.
+45 lecture hours; A,B,C,F grade; considered 3 semester hours for billing and scheduling purposes Prerequisite: ACCUPLACER test

+Fractions, decimals, ratios and proportions, and percentages are studied.
 Topics include basic calculations and word problems.
 The course also examines basic concepts in geometry.
 Real world application as related to Arithmetic are stressed throughout the course.

-MAT 81: Elementary Algebra (0 credits)
+MAT 91: Traditional Elementary Algebra (0 credits)

-75 lecture hours; A,B,C,F grade; considered 5 semester hours for billing and scheduling purposes

-Prerequisites: MAT 80, or appropriate ACCUPLACER score Linear equations in one and two variables and finding equations of a line given slope and y-intercept are included.
+60 lecture hours; A,B,C,F grade; considered 4 semester hours for billing and scheduling purposes graduation.
+MAT 91 covers the following topics: real numbers and operations on real numbers; absolute value; evaluations; grouping symbols; combining like terms; linear equations in one and two variables; literal equations; laws of exponents; scientific notation; graphs of linear equations in two variables; and finding equations of a line given slope and y-intercept, slope and a point, or two points.
 A discussion of slopes of parallel and perpendicular lines is presented.
 Operations on polynomials, factoring, and solutions to quadratic equations by factoring are also covered.
 Word problems and the use of calculators to solve them are stressed throughout the course.